For the future of Idaho

 The Stibnite Advisory Council wants to make sure Idahoans can easily track our progress and see what we are working on.
 Here you will find the community agreement, bylaws, meeting agendas and monthly updates from our meetings.
 We regularly update this section, so please keep visiting for the latest information.

-At the end of 2018 and in early 2019, every member of the Stibnite Advisory Council signed onto a community agreement with Midas Gold.
+At the end of 2018 and in early 2019, every member of the Stibnite Advisory Council signed onto a community agreement with Perpetua Resources (formally Midas Gold).
 The agreement created the framework for all of us to come together to help shape the Stibnite Gold Project.

 Stibnite Advisory Council Bylaws